Change the search path in the Xcode project with the configuration settings file

 #include?
 "SearchPath.xcconfig"

-Now we can’t force make you to create SearchPath.xcconfig, but in local, by making SearchPath.xcconfig, you can override the search paths in the SearchPath-default.xcconfig.
+Now we can’t make you create SearchPath.xcconfig, but locally, by making SearchPath.xcconfig, you can override the search paths in the SearchPath-default.xcconfig.

 In the SearchPath.xccofig, we use #include?.
-The include statement has suffix ?.
+The include statement has the suffix ?.
 If you use #include? to include the other configuration file, the Xcode doesn’t say error when the file is missing.
-Xcode only include file if available.
+This is because Xcode only includes files if available.

-You can build without creating SearchPath.xccofig if it is not needed, and you can override configuration settings when the SDK is located in different directory.
+You can build without creating SearchPath.xccofig if not needed, and you can override configuration settings when the SDK is located in a different directory.

-Switch the libraries and headers for debug or release
+Switch the libraries and headers for debugging or release

-You may like to switch the libraries and headers for debug or release.
-For example, when the SDK presents both debug build and release build libraries.
+You should switch the libraries and headers between debugging and release stages.
+For example, when the SDK presents debug build and release build libraries.

-Create the SearchPath.xccofing for each debug and release.
-For example, their file name to be following.
+Create separate SearchPath.xcconfig files for each debug and release.
+For example, you might name these files as follows.

 • SearchPath-debug.xcconfig